ryansummerscripts/UAD-Plugins-Tool/README.md

 Backing up plugins is highly recommended in case you ever need to open an old session that uses one, or if you wish to try out or buy a new plugin.

-💡 For example, drag a plugin to the system plugin directories below:
+💡 For example, drag a plugin out of your backup location, to the system plugin directories below:

 Example:
 ```